 As Triumph TR prices lag behind Austin-Healeys, determined, well-advised collectors can find bargains

 The big news in British cars over the past ten years has been the rapid rise in prices for Austin-Healeys-from $25,000 to $75,000 for very nice cars, with a few magnificent ones bringing $100,000 plus.

 By contrast, Triumphs-which offer much the same highway performance and creature comforts-couldn’t break out of the $7,500 to $15,000 range.
-Read More
+Until Read More

 If somebody out there has a GT40 and a Daytona Coupe in the same garage, please, let me live there.
 I promise to take good care of your cars

 To celebrate SCM’s 20th birthday, I hereby offer my take on a Top 20 list.
 The criteria were simple: I didn’t focus on a particular era or type of car.
-I just picked cars I would like to see in Read More
+I just picked cars I would like to see in my Read More

 Unlike the environmentally conscious, fuel-sipping, ultra-low emissions, and utterly boring “hybrid” cars of today, a whole different group deserved that name in the 1960s.

 They consisted of European sports cars that fell into the hands of cottage industry “manufacturers,” which took Italian and British sports car sophistication (or lack thereof) and shoehorned in American V8 lumps.